Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 > **💬 Note**
 >
-> My implementation differs slightly from what I've written in this blog post.
-I've refined my code as I wrote this post, so there are minor differences between the video and tutorial.
+> My implementation differs slightly from what I've written in this guide.
+I've refined my code a lot as I wrote it, so there are minor differences between the video and tutorial.
 >
 > For example: The `totalTChange` is not absolute in my app, so you'll see it go positive and negative in the video.